More than a decade ago, a jury in Edmonton, Alberta, found a heavy-duty mechanic guilty of murdering his pregnant wife.

 I requested to see the file — but was refused.
-However, my source is adamant the confession is on a file at a shrink’s office.
+However, my source — a LAWYER — is adamant the confession is on a file at a shrink’s office.
 This information has not only been shared with myself, but with several.

 The ‘Alternative Suspect’ has a history of violence.
-She once stabbed her husband [who soon became her ex] with a large kitchen knife in an unprovoked domestic dispute that turned bloody.
-The man’s evidence is that he came home from work, found his food dumped in the kitchen sink and asked what was going on.
-His wife then lunged at him with a kitchen knife.
+She once stabbed her husband with a large kitchen knife in an unprovoked domestic dispute that turned bloody.
+The man divorced her soon after.
+His evidence is that he came home from work, found his food dumped in the kitchen sink and asked what was going on.
+He says his wife then lunged at him with a kitchen knife.
 He defended himself with a chair but was still cut.
-Bleeding, he tried to leave to go to a clinic but his repentant wife stopped him, sitting on the floor to stop the door from opening. [“I’m sorry, I’m sorry, I’m sorry …”] The man bandaged himself up and kept quiet about the attack — until I located him and interviewed him in 2014 and in 2015.
-Fearing for his life, he slept in a separate bedroom — with a chain on the door, and a chair pushed up against the door.
+Bleeding, he tried to leave their home to go to a clinic but his repentant wife stopped him, sitting on the floor to stop the door from opening. [“I’m sorry, I’m sorry, I’m sorry …”] The man bandaged himself up and kept quiet about the attack — until I located him and interviewed him in 2014 and in 2015.
+Fearing for his life, he says he slept in a separate bedroom — with a chain on the door, and a chair pushed up against the door.
 He also firmly believes that Michael White did not kill Liana White — and that his ex-wife did the murder.
 “I feel sorry for him,” he says.
 “I was a victim … and now he’s a victim.”
 The psycho also attacked others close to her, both prior to the knife assault on her husband and after.
-The last known assault, in Ontario, netted the loony some time in the slammer.
+The last known assault, in a different Canadian province, netted her some time in the slammer.

 A 15-page affidavit was filed in Queen’s Bench of Alberta [in Edmonton] on 26 November 2014 by lawyer Marilyn A. Burns, who is also representing the brother of the ‘Alternative Suspect.’